EpicCash/documentation/docs/wallet/owner.md

 <hr />

 ### `create_config`
-Create a epic-wallet.toml configuration file in the top-level directory for the specified chain type.
+Create na `epic-wallet.toml` configuration file in the top-level directory for the specified chain type.

 === "Request"
     ```JSON